Key figures 2024 for more sustainability

 Period 1.10. to 30.9.; data collection process for recycled share of rail steel established in 2023.

-• Our ICE trains have a service life of at least 30 years.
-To ensure that they reach this age, we redesign them after about half their service life, saving up to 80 % of the material costs compared to buying new.
+• DB's ICE trains have a service life of at least 30 years.
+To ensure they reach this age, they are redesigned after about half their service life, saving up to 80 % of material costs compared to buying new ones.

 • As well as saving time, 3D printing also conserves valuable raw materials.
-We have already printed over 150,000 parts and replacement parts in more than 700 different applications since 2015.
+DB has already printed over 150,000 parts and replacement parts in more than 700 different applications since 2015.

 Noise reduction